RaiderSoft/Lost-Meadows/SETUP.md

 "

 # Test TauDEM
-mpiexec -n 1 pitremove -h > /dev/null 2>&1 && echo "TauDEM installed successfully!"
+pitremove && echo "TauDEM installed successfully!"

 # Check for wetland data
 if [ -d "Wetlands/OR_geodatabase_wetlands.gdb" ]; then